 - Convenience – Perfect as living spaces for families, letting you carry out different tasks, all in the same area.

-- Style – Helping to create more of a more contemporary design, irrespective of the property’s age.
+- Style – Helping to create a more contemporary design, irrespective of the property’s age.

-- Easy to clean – For a start, with less walls, there are less corners to hoover!
+- Easy to clean – For a start, with fewer walls, there are fewer corners to hoover!

 - Lighter – Helping to get an airy, spacious and well-lit space that can work particularly well for smaller homes.

 - Drafts – Increased airflow means that any drafts can easily circulate in your home, making it feel colder.